Home

 Education

-This is a safe, online community exclusively for midlife, sensitive women who struggle with stress, anxiety and imposter syndrome.
-Learn to apply real evidence based psychological skills to navigate through perimenopause into your Second Spring and beyond.
+This is a safe, trauma informed and neuro-affirming community exclusively designed for sensitive women who want to co-regulate and heal.
+Learning to apply evidence based brain and body regulation skills and techniques to navigate through perimenopause into your Second Spring and beyond is central to our work.

 Holistic